Jordi103/churn_prediction_insurance/README.md

 	- Modelling files.
 	- Explanation files.

-Each of them can be found in their respective folder.
+The data can be obtained from [here](https://www.kaggle.com/datasets/merishnasuwal/auto-insurance-churn-analysis-dataset.).

 ## Data cleaning files
 In this step we eliminate variables, remove registers and impute